Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-EpheyHertz/README.md

 15. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.

+    Please I have been using my Android phone.
+The hardest part was understanding how to use replit.
+I was able to configure it with my github account.
+This allowed me to push and pull from my github.

 #Deliverables: